 This option displays the current contents of the NOVRAM for your drives.
 The information displayed depends on the type code entered in the NOVRAM.
 For type 1 drives, this option displays the current NOVRAM parameter values.
-For drive types 2, 3, 4 or 5, floppy parameters will be displayed.
+For drive types 2, 3, 4 or 5, floppy parameters (floppy type, step code) will be displayed.
+Only the unit number will be displayed for a type code 6 drive.